yeerock/face-api-demo/README.md

 ## About the Author

 My name is Ts.
-Leong Yee Rock, and I am the hobbyist programmers behind this face-api.js demo.
+Leong Yee Rock, and I am the hobbyist programmer behind this face-api.js demo.
 I work at VYROX IoT, a company specializing in IoT solutions.

 ## Live Demo